What is the difference between a Charitable Trust and an Incorporated Society?

 Q: What is the difference between a Charitable Trust and an Incorporated Society?
 Which is best for me?

-The differences are clearly explained on the Registrar of Incorporated Societies website and also on the DIA Charities website.
+The differences are clearly explained on the Registrar of Incorporated Societies website and on this very helpful blog post on the DIA Charities website*.
+The Community Net Aotearoa website has a very helpful table “Characteristics of different organisational legal structures”

-Which is the most suitable will naturally depend upon your group’s circumstances.
+Which structure is the most suitable will naturally depend upon your group’s circumstances.

 Think of an Incorporated Society as being a membership organisation like a sports club, car club etc, run by the members.
 A registered charity is a structured body (such as a trust) which meets the charity test (ie is charitable and qualifies for registration with Charities Services under the Charities Act 2005) and complies with the registration requirements.
+An incorporated society can also be a registered charity if its purposes meet the charity test; a trust need not be registered as a charity to have a legal status.

 The term ‘charitable’ traditionally covers four areas – that is, organisations such as trusts established for: